ethanman102/Chartreuse/README.md

 Used https://www.linkedin.com/pulse/creating-api-documentation-django-swagger-atomixweb-15twf/ and
 https://www.515tech.com/post/swagger-for-django-creating-useable-api-documentation to understand how to create API documentation in Django.
 This was used in chartreuse/urls.py and chartreuse_admin/settings.py and chartreuse_admin/urls.py to create API documentation on lines _ to _.

+#### Citation 5
+This https://docs.github.com/en/rest/activity?apiVersion=2022-11-28 helped with understanding how to use the GitHub API.
+This was used in chartreuse/api_handling/github.py to use the GitHub API on lines _ to _.